merteraslan/chat-widget/README.md

 ## Styling

-The widget ships with scoped CSS classes.
-Override anything with stronger selectors or by adding a wrapper and using `:where()`.
+The component includes self-contained CSS with scoped class names to avoid conflicts.
+Customize the appearance by targeting specific selectors with higher specificity or by wrapping the widget in a container with custom CSS.

-If you want total control, fork the component or swap out the markup — the code is short.
+For complete design control, the source code is intentionally compact and readable — perfect for forking and modifying to match your exact requirements.

 ## Development